ErichHeinemann/ESP32-Audio-Tests-ML/esp32_drum_Sampleplayer/readme.md

 Therefore

-This Sampleplayer based on the Drum_Computer created by Marcel License has some differences:
+This Sampleplayer based on the Drum_Computer created by Marcel Licence has some differences:
 - I dropped the Sequencer to lower the complexity
 - I replaced the custom MIDI-Handlers by the well documented Arduino MIDI Library (Forty Seven Effects)
 - it is not optimized for a specific MIDI-Keyboard - I have removed this part of code to lower the complexity